 Currency fluctuations

 On international trips, use the actual amount paid in local currency and convert at the end using a single agreed exchange rate (the rate on the last day, for example).
 Trying to convert every individual expense creates unnecessary complexity.
+For a deeper look at handling multiple currencies across a trip, see our guide on how to split bills in multiple currencies while traveling.

 The One Rule That Prevents Most Trip Money Problems